hstrohm/ImageSummarization/README.md

 ### Project Impact
-The solution to this problem would automate the process of detecting objects, using that information to interpret the relationships between those objects, and finally translate that information into a textual description that could later be converted into audio.
+The solution to this problem would automate the process of detecting objects, using that information to interpret the relationships between those objects, and finally translate that information into audio.
 There are a couple of reasons to solve this problem.
 First, it could provide access to images for people who are visually impaired or blind.
 The ability for a computer to analyze and describe an image accurately and in a way that is helpful would have the possibility of improving their daily experience navigating the world of images that exists today.
 Another useful application of image summarization would be to be able to include descriptions of images in an audio book, paper, or other text that is being listened to rather than read.
 Images can contain information important to a text, and therefore it would be useful to be able to include images in a text-to-speech algorithm.

 ### Current State of the Art
 Several studies have been conducted in regards to spatial based object association [1,2].
 Falomir et al. [1] explored explaining images through an object’s visual characteristics as well as its spatial characteristics.
 All descriptions are qualitative, and not sentences meant for simply describing the image to the end-user.
 They also utilized a very small dataset, consisting only of a hallway from their building and the objects within it.
 Elliot et al. [2] explored the use of a visual dependency representation (VDR) model that looks at recognized object positions in order to determine how sentence structure should be formulated.
 For their study, they used a pre-trained R-CNN that would detect the objects for them, and utilized the detected objects and their image properties to describe the image’s content.
 Another approach to this program has utilized a dependency tree recurrent neural network (DT-RNN) in order to associate text with an image [3].
 The authors’ approach was to be able to map sentences to an image visualization of the text, and vice versa.
 They did not attempt to generate sentences for the given image, but rather used the sentences provided from their dataset.
 Lastly, even similarity based search has been explored [4].
 Gathering images from Flickr, with their user specified captions, the authors simply search the dataset and attempt to find the image that matches the query the most.
 Once found, it takes the associated user-specified caption for the dataset image and assigns it to the query image.

 ### Our Process